RussOakham/ci-milestone-project-1/README.md

 9. [Am I Responsive?](http://ami.responsivedesign.is/) used for responsive design demo in ReadMe summary.
 10. [GitHub](https://github.com/) - Remote hosting platform and code repository.
 11. [GitPod](https://gitpod.io/) - IDE (Integrated Development Environment), for writing, editing and saving code.
+12. [Balsamiq](https://balsamiq.com/) - Used for creation of wireframes for visual design testing.

 ## 4. Testing
 The testing process can be seen in the [TESTING.md](TESTING.md) document.